ethereum/consensus-specs/specs/networking/p2p-interface.md

 ## Protocol Negotiation

+Clients MUST use exact equality when negotiating protocol versions to use and MAY use the version to give priority to higher version numbers.

 #### Interop

 Connection-level and stream-level (see the rationale section below for explanations) protocol negotiation MUST be conducted using [multistream-select v1.0](https://github.com/multiformats/multistream-select/).
 Its protocol ID is: `/multistream/1.0.0`.